-E-Safety (Please read in conjunction with the E-Safety Policy and Teaching Online Safety in School DFE 2019 and the Covid-19 School Closure Arrangements for Safeguarding and Child Protection for delivery of virtual lessons),
+Online Safety (Please read in conjunction with the Online Safety Policy and Teaching Online Safety in School DfE 2019).

-Our E-Safety policy set out in a separate document reflects the consideration we give to the protection of our children using the internet.
+Our Online Safety policy set out in a separate document reflects the consideration we give to the protection of our children using the internet.

-Children and young people may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies, such as smart phones.
-Additionally, some young people may find themselves involved in activities which are inappropriate or possibly illegal.

-- North West London Jewish Day School acknowledges that it has a major responsibility to educate its pupils; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, whether at school or at home.
-Children will be given these teaching and learning opportunities in relevant lessons as part of the National Curriculum. - All children and staff have E-Safety awareness training in school, including Early Years.
+- Children and young people may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies, such as smart phones.
+Additionally, some young people may find themselves involved in activities which are inappropriate or possibly illegal. - North West London Jewish Day School acknowledges that it has a major responsibility to educate its pupils; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, whether at school or at home.
+Children will be given these teaching and learning opportunities in relevant lessons as part of the National Curriculum. - All children and staff have online safety awareness training in school, including Early Years.
 North West holds an E- Safety training awareness week, in the Autumn Term, for children who know that if they see something unusual on the iPad or computer screen they should report this to an adult.
-There are refresher days in the spring and summer terms. - Parents are encouraged to engage and participate in an online safety workshop each academic year.
-Furthermore, parents are reminded of the responsibilities annually in their class curriculum evenings and also in class and school newsletters throughout the year. - In order to ensure that children are protected from the dangers of the internet and inappropriate online material, North West will ensure that appropriate filters and monitoring system are in place to limit children's exposure to online risks.
-However, the School will endeavour that this does not lead to unreasonable restrictions that prohibit children's learning. - Children are taught to be SMART and posters are up around the school building and in classrooms.
+There are refresher days in the spring and summer terms. - Parents are encouraged to engage and participate in an Online Safety workshop each academic year.
+Furthermore, parents are reminded of the responsibilities annually in their class curriculum evenings and also in class and school newsletters throughout the year.

+- In order to ensure that children are protected from the dangers of the internet and inappropriate online material, North West will ensure that appropriate filters and monitoring system are in place to limit children's exposure to online risks.
+However, the School will endeavour that this does not lead to unreasonable restrictions that prohibit children's learning. - Children are taught to be SMART and posters are up around the school building and in classrooms. - The Governing body should review the effectiveness of the School's filters and monitoring systems. - The Governing body should ensure that the Leadership and relevant staff are aware and understand the systems in place, manage them effectively and know how to escalate concerns when identified.